GUIDE Autumn in Japan Crimson leaves and perfect weather make autumn a prime time for travel

 One of the most famous festivals during this season is the Nagasaki Kunchi Festival .
 Celebrating the autumn harvest, the festival was founded over 350 years ago.
 Held in the beginning of October, the festival also features a unique connection with the west, given the presence of Dutch traders off the coast of Nagasaki in the 17th century.
 You'll witness processions of mikoshi floats, Chinese-influenced dragon dances, and Dutch-inspired rituals.

-Later in October, the residents of Kyoto celebrate the Jidai Matsuri , which is known as one of the three great festivals in Japan.
+Later in October, the residents of Kyoto celebrate the Jidai Matsuri , which is known as one of city's most significant festivals.
 The festival commemorates the emperor's return to power during the Meiji Restoration and features a long procession of portable mikoshi shrines, samurai-clad locals, and traditional music performances.
-The parade ends at Heian-jingu Shrine where festivities continue.
+The parade ends at Heian-jingu Shrine where the revelry continues.

-Most other regions and cities also boast their own noteworthy festivals, from the Dai Ginza Maturi in Tokyo to the Nihonmatsu Lantern Festival in Fukushima.
+Most other regions and cities have their own noteworthy festivals, from the Dai Ginza Matsuri in Tokyo to the Nihonmatsu Lantern Festival in Fukushima.
 These festivals provide a glimpse into Japan's rich history and long-lasting traditions.

 The perfect weather and low rainfall make fall a prime time for sporting events and outdoor recreation.

-Taking place on the southern island of Kyushu, the Saga International Balloon Fiesta draws hobbyists from all over the world, who come together to launch over 100 balloons into the sky.
-The multi-colored array of bulbous balloons floating above the countryside is a sight to behold.
+On the southern island of Kyushu, the Saga International Balloon Fiesta draws people from all over the world, who come together to launch over 100 hot air balloons into the sky.
+The multi-colored array of balloons floating above the countryside is a sight to behold.
 In addition to a formal competition, there are also kids events, a display of novelty balloons, and an evening balloon display.
 The event is held annually at the beginning of November.

-In mid-November, the Kobe Marathon welcomes approximately 20,000 runners with more than 600,000 supporters.
-As a small oceanside city, the marathon runs across the town from city hall to Kobe Harbor, with lovely views of the bay and charming city streets.
+In mid-November, the Kobe Marathon welcomes approximately 20,000 runners and more than 600,000 supporters.
+The marathon route stretches across the town from city hall to Kobe Harbor, with lovely views of the bay and charming city streets.

-If you're in Tokyo during in mid-November or early December, be sure to see the evening illumination at Rikugien Gardens .
-The lights are specifically positioned to provide the most serene views of the red Japanese maples and autumnal trees.
+If you're in Tokyo during mid-November or early December, be sure to see the evening illuminations at Rikugien Gardens .
+The lights are positioned to provide the most serene views of the red Japanese maples and autumnal trees.